-(Btw, Below is an eight-minute walk-through to get you set up with your very own self-hosted blog.)
+By the way, below is an eight-minute walk-through to get you set up with your very own self-hosted blog:

-Free resource: If you’re still feeling held back, I’ve got something for you.
-Here’s A Step-by-Step Guide to Launching Your Own Blog.
-You’re welcome.
+Free resource: If you're still feeling held back, I've got something for you.
+Here's a Step-by-Step Guide to Launching Your Own Blog.

 Now, go do something.
 We're waiting for your words.
 Oh, and if you already have a blog, tell me about it below.